 The Evolution of the Flying Disc

-Moving on from the age of petroleum, the handcrafted Frisboo flying disc is 99% bamboo and biodegradeable.
+Moving on from the age of petroleum, the handcrafted Frisboo flying disc is 99% bamboo and biodegradable.
 Steeped in regenerative philosophy, after three years of R&D we have a mind-blowing innovation that out performs its plastic step-cousin.

 I love to play disc.
 I love to make things.
 But I am not a fan of plastic.
 These three play parameters have set me off on a long journey of innovation.
 For the last few years, I’ve been working with weavers from around South East Asia to create what I feel is the essential evolution of the plastic disc.
 Currently, we make and sell individual discs, but my grand dream is to take this to the next level, of mandalic collaboration: an open source, organic disc that anyone can make anywhere.
 We are on the way!

 Two to three times a week I am throwing a disc around with my friends, so you can bet I’ve worked hard on the Frisboos aerodynamics.
 After tons of testing and refinement the discs fly beautifully and last long.
 Because of bamboo’s texture, the grip is better than plastic– your throws are more accurate and consistent.
-Because the disc is less rigid than plasic, it is more friendly to catch.
+Because the disc is less rigid than plastic, it is more friendly to catch.
 Because of the whiffles in the weave, the disc hangs and floats longer in the air than plastic.
 And because they are organic, they fit back into the cycles of life than a dead-end plastic disc could ever dream!

-The inspiration for the development of the Frisboo begins when I was living in the Northern, Philippines, in a small village, far from the city, and far from any sport shops.
+The inspiration for the development of the Frisboo begins when I was living in the Northern Philippines, in a small village, far from the city, and far from any sport shops.
 My friend Shane, had made the long journey up from Manila to Sagada, and had gifted me with his MEC frisbee.
-I am a great lover of playing disc, so it quickly became one of my prized possesions.
+I am a great lover of playing disc, so it quickly became one of my prized possessions.
 I would play every Sunday with my friends on one of the few flat fields near St. Mary’s school.